-On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.
+On 12 April 2021 a new set of rules for the .au domain took effect.
+These are the .au Domain Administration Rules: Licensing (.au Licensing Rules).

 The new rules contain a range of changes that will affect the monetisation of .au domain names.